apify/crawlee/README.md

 In Python you can use [Scrapy](https://scrapy.org/) for these tasks, but there was no such library for **JavaScript, the language of the web**.
-The use of JavaScript is natural, since the same language is used to write the scripts as well as the data extraction code running in browser.
+The use of JavaScript is natural, since the same language is used to write the scripts as well as the data extraction code running in a browser.

-The goal of Apify SDK is to fill this gap and provide a toolbox for generic web scraping, crawling and automation tasks in JavaScript.
+The goal of the Apify SDK is to fill this gap and provide a toolbox for generic web scraping, crawling and automation tasks in JavaScript.
-Don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.
+So don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.

 ## Overview